GameDevUtopia/Nuclear-Outrun/README.md

 There are 2 players in this game which are dependent on each other.

 Keys to control Player1:-
-W= To Jump
+W= To Jump,
-D= To move on Right Side
+D= To move on Right Side,
-A= To moce on Left Side
+A= To moce on Left Side,

 Keys to control Player2:-
-up= To jump
+up= To jump,
-right= To move on Right Side
+right= To move on Right Side,
-left= To move on Left Side
+left= To move on Left Side ,